-In the area denoted as “fresh asphalts” (Fig. 6B) we observed a fascinating variety of structures that gave insight into the mechanism involved in heavy oil deposition at the seafloor.
+In the area denoted as “fresh asphalts” (Fig. 5B) we observed a fascinating variety of structures that provide insight into the mechanism involved in heavy oil deposition at the seafloor.
 Although the extrusion process of heavy oil was not directly observed by us at the seafloor, the resulting flow structures are illustrative.
 Based on our observations, two main types of heavy-oil emission and post-emission behavior may be distinguished.
-The first type includes extrusion of heavy oil forming strands or sheets that float into the water due to positive buoyancy while they remain attached to the seabed owing to cohesion (Fig. 8 A-C).
-Over time, the strands and sheets apparently loose buoyancy and pile up on the seafloor forming decimeter to meter-high accumulations.
-The second type comprises extrusion of oil that is heavier than seawater and spreads on the seabed following gravity (Fig. 8 D-F).
-These flows solidify over time and, subsequently, accumulate sediments on their surface as illustrated in Figs. 8 E and F. Dimensions of flows observed in this study ranged between decimeter and tens of meters in diameter.
+The first type includes extrusion of heavy oil forming strands or sheets that float into the water due to positive buoyancy while they remain attached to the seabed owing to cohesion (Fig. 7 A-C).
+Over time, the strands and sheets apparently lose buoyancy and pile up on the seafloor forming decimeter to meter-high accumulations.
+The second type comprises extrusion of oil that is heavier than seawater and spreads on the seabed following gravity (Fig. 7 D-F).
+These flows solidify over time and, subsequently, accumulate sediments on their surface as illustrated in Figs. 7 E and F. Dimensions of flows observed in this study ranged between decimeter and tens of meters in diameter.

-4.2.3 Chapopote Knoll (about 2900 m water depth)
+4.1.3 Chapopote Knoll (about 2900 m water depth)

-Flare mapping with the ship-based MBES system revealed that gas emission at this site was widespread along the crater rim (Fig. 9 A).
+Flare mapping with the ship-based MBES system revealed that plumes interpreted to be due to gas emission at this site were widespread along the crater rim (Fig. 8 A).
 Flares were rather dispersed; consequently, we mapped areas with gas emissions rather than individual emission sites.
-Subsequent ROV dives focused on the 50 m wide flow of the main asphalt field and a location that had been named the “bubble site” during previous visits (Fig. 9 B).
+Subsequent ROV dives focused on the 50 m wide flow of the main asphalt field and a location that had been named the “bubble site” during previous visits (Fig. 8 B; Brüning et al., 2010).

 First analysis of results obtained during our return visit in 2015 revealed that the appearance of the main asphalt field was little altered from what was observed during the first exploration in 2006 (Brüning et al. 2010).
 The extent of the flow and distributions of bacterial mats and vestimentiferan tubeworm remained largely unchanged.
-While expanding the mapped area in the course of this study, it became apparent that the main asphalt flows terminated on soft sediments in the north and west (Fig. 10 A), but overlaid older flows characterized by fragmented asphalts (Fig. 10 B) toward the south and east.
+While expanding the mapped area in the course of this study, it became apparent that the main asphalt flows terminated on soft sediments in the north and west (Fig. 9 A), but overlaid older flows characterized by fragmented asphalts (Fig. 9 B) toward the south and east.
 Noting significant sediment cover on older asphalts, we conjecture that the main asphalt flow represents the most recent stage of several flow events.

-The “bubble site” is located on a ridge several meters high that is formed of fragmented asphalts with soft sediments interspersed.
-Gas bubbles escaped the seafloor and gas hydrates were present below a seafloor protrusion (Fig. 10 C, D).
+The “bubble site” is located on a ridge several meters high that is formed of fragmented asphalts with soft sediments interspersed between the flow breccia.
+Gas bubbles escaped the seafloor and gas hydrates were present below a seafloor protrusion (Fig. 9 C, D).
 Recovered sediments and rocks were heavily impregnated with oil.
-The fauna comprised mytilid bivalves including Bathymodiolus heckerae, B. brooksii, vestimentiferan tubeworms, and a variety of organisms attracted by the seep system, such as Munidopsis geyeri and Alvinocaris muricola crustaceans (Gaytán-Caballero, 2009), gastropods and sponges (Fig. 10 D, E).
-A few meters away from the “bubble site”, oil drops or oil-coated bubbles were released from the seafloor (Fig. 10 F) and dark orange, oil coated hydrate masses were exposed.
+The fauna comprised mytilid bivalves including Bathymodiolus heckerae, B. brooksii, vestimentiferan tubeworms, and a variety of organisms attracted by the seep system, such as Munidopsis geyeri and Alvinocaris muricola crustaceans (Gaytán-Caballero, 2009), gastropods and sponges (Fig. 9 D, E).
+A few meters away from the “bubble site”, oil drops or oil-coated bubbles were released from the seafloor (Fig. 9 F) and dark orange, oil coated hydrate masses were exposed.

-4.2.4 Knoll 2000 (about 1850 m water depth)
+4.1.4 Knoll 2000 (about 1850 m water depth)